“Duct tape is like the force. It has a light side, a dark side, and it holds the world together.”

 But if you just rip n’ stick some EternaBond tape on the roof cap of your RV, exposed to the wind, with no prep cleaning, and it blows off in four days during a heavy rainstorm – well, that’s your fault.

 Honestly, I don’t think long-term “lifespan” matters much.
 You need to check on your RV roof at least once a year anyway.
-What’s the difference if the tape lasts 10 years or 12 years
+What’s the difference if the tape lasts 10 years or 12 years?
+EternaBond is ALWAYS a temporary roof patch at best; you need to fix the root cause.

 Which EternaBond RV Roof Repair Tape Should I Choose?